photo of telehealth

 Program Goals

-1. Increase Access to Behavioral Health Care: Expand evidence-based, cost-effective services within primary care settings.
+1. Increase Access to Behavioral Health Care: Expand evidence-based services within primary care settings.

 3. Build a Sustainable Workforce: Increase the number of highly skilled PMHNPs in South Carolina and within MUSC Health.